Community leaders call on Justice Department to ramp up police investigations - KTVZ

 Columbus Mayor Andrew Ginther initiated the call on Wednesday for the Justice Department’s crackdown.
 Ginther said in a letter that he is inviting the Justice Department to issue findings that evaluate the police department’s current reform efforts, assess its operations, offer remedies to address deficiencies and “provide an environment that fosters trust between the Division of Police and the residents of the City of Columbus.”

-A coalition of dozens of Ohio-based organizations, including the American Economic Liberties Project, co-signed a letter on Thursday to Garland and Associate Attorney General Vanita Gupta that said the city’s settlement with the Justice Department in 2002 “was grossly inadequate.”
+A coalition of dozens of Ohio-based organizations, including Columbus Stand Up!, co-signed a letter on Thursday to Garland and Associate Attorney General Vanita Gupta that said the city’s settlement with the Justice Department in 2002 “was grossly inadequate.”

-“The issues of policing, it goes well beyond just killings, while though those are very tragic and horrible, but it’s the routine harassment that a lot of Black people have experienced in the community over pretty much this entire history,” Morgan Harper, the senior adviser for Economic Liberties, told CNN on Monday.
+“The issues of policing, it goes well beyond just killings, while though those are very tragic and horrible, but it’s the routine harassment that a lot of Black people have experienced in the community over pretty much this entire history,” Morgan Harper, co-founder of Columbus Stand Up!, told CNN on Monday.
 “And so this coalition, in addition to making a formal request to DOJ, is also giving an opportunity for community members to come in and tell their stories of run-ins with the police that have felt discriminatory.”

 CNN has reached out to the Justice Department for comment.

-Note: CORRECTION: The story initially incorrectly identified the Ohio group that signed the letter to Garland and the association of Morgan Harper.